tum-pbs/pbdl-book/physicalloss.md

 ## Summary so far

-The approach above gives us a method to include physical equations into DL learning as a soft constraint: the residual loss.
+The v2 approach above gives us a method to include physical equations into DL learning as a soft constraint: the residual loss.
 Typically, this setup is suitable for _inverse problems_, where we have certain measurements or observations for which we want to find a PDE solution.
-Because of the high cost of the reconstruction (to be demonstrated in the following), the solution manifold shouldn't be overly complex.
-E.g., it is typically not possible to capture a wide range of solutions, such as with the previous supervised airfoil example, by only using a physical residual loss.
+Because of the ill-posedness of the optimization and learning problem, and the high cost of the reconstruction (to be demonstrated in the following), the solution manifold shouldn't be overly complex for these PINN approaches.
+E.g., it is typically very involved to capture a wide range of solutions, such as with the previous supervised airfoil example.

+Next, we'll demonstrate these concepts with code: first, we'll show how learning the Helmholtz decomposition works out in practice with a v1-approach.
+Afterwards, we'll illustrate the PINN-approaches with a practical example.